I’m Professor of Philosophy at the new Dianoia Research Institute at ACU in Melbourne, Australia.

 Until July 2020, I was Alumni Distinguished Professor in Philosophy at the University of North Carolina at Chapel Hill, and I continue to supervise some students there.

 My first job was at Washington University in St Louis (2004–2014) and I was a Postdoc at the University of Alberta in Edmonton in 2005.
 I also visited Australia a lot while I was a grad student.

-My Ph.D. is from Princeton (2004) and before that I was an undergraduate at Scotland’s University of St Andrews.
-Along the way I’ve been a visitor at UC Berkeley and at Melbourne University, and a visiting fellow at Tilburg Center for Logic and the Philosophy of Science in the Netherlands.
-Here is a copy of my CV (pdf).
+My Ph.D. is from Princeton (2004) and before that I was an undergraduate at the University of St Andrews in Scotland.
+Along the way I’ve been a visitor at UC Berkeley, Melbourne University, and the RSSS at the Australia National University, as well as a visiting fellow at Tilburg Center for Logic and the Philosophy of Science in the Netherlands.